juliantoyeo/42snow_crash/level02/Ressources/README.md

 Now we can open the file and we will have a list of the communication that happened in this packet

-We can got Analyze -> Follow -> TCP stream
+We can go to Analyze -> Follow -> TCP stream

 ![alt text](./screenshot/image3.png)